janetechinc/coding-challenge/README.md

 ### Notes and instructions

-1. We use React and Typescript, and we'd love to see you use it too.
+1. We use React and Typescript, and we'd love to see you use them too.

 2. The products to search and display are contained in the provided `products.json` file.